grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI`, with additional methods to deal with accelerometer/gyroscope kind of metadata
 - the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class decodes all currently supported metadata and can be used to retrieve their values
 - the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows us to generate the JSON description of a given DSP
+- the [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods
 - the [FUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/FUI.h) class allows us to save and restore the parameters state as a text file
 - the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the `soundfile` primitive, and load the described audio resources (typically audio files), by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
 A new audio file loader can possibly be written by subclassing the `SoundfileReader` class.
 A pure memory reader could be implemented for instance to load wavetables to be used as the`soundfile` URL list.
 Look at the template [MemoryReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MemoryReader.h) class, as an example to be completed.